 STEP THREE: Make a Link

-Please create an online gallery (or link to an online gallery folder for Charleston Weddings) of 200 or so professional low-resolution (72 dpi) photographs that best illustrate the event, i.e. the location with guests present, the couple, their family, the food, cake, flowers, special details, etc.
+Please create an online gallery (or link to an online gallery folder for Charleston Weddings).
+For consideration, we're looking for roughly 50 to 100 professional low-resolution (72 dpi) photographs that best illustrate the event, i.e. the location with guests present, the couple, their family, the food, cake, flowers, special details, etc.

-DETAILS make a story, as we’re looking to give readers ideas.
+Please note: DETAILS make a story, as we’re looking to give readers ideas.
 While we feature families, we must showcase reception and ceremony décor and details for readers.
-We're more interested in party shots than we are in portraits as a service to the readers, so please share images with that in mind.
+Consider those savvy details that will serve to inspire other future brides.
+We're also more interested in party shots than we are in portraits as a service to the readers, so please share images with that in mind.

 STEP FOUR: Write a Few Words

-Please compose a brief write-up of the wedding, including the location and date; full names of the bride and groom; their contact information; key vendor names (venue, photographer, planner, cake, florals, decor, fashion, hair and makeup, stationery) and contact information; a short description of the event--the theme, the look and feel, and favorite design elements and personal touches.
+Please compose a brief write-up of the wedding, including the location and date; full names of the bride and groom; their contact information; key vendor names (venue, photographer, planner, cake, florals, decor, fashion, hair and makeup, stationery) and contact information; a short description of the event--the theme, the look, and feel.
+We're especially interested any inspiring design elements and personal touches.
 INCLUDE A LINK with passwords to any larger online galleries.

 STEP FIVE: E-mail us!

-Please e-mail your link and write-up, sending a separate e-mail for each wedding submitted with subject headers inlcuding YOUR COMPANY NAME, SUBMISSION, COUPLE'S LAST NAMES to Charleston Weddings Editor Melissa Bigner (email@example.com and firstname.lastname@example.org) by 5 p.m. of the dates noted above.
+Please e-mail your link and write-up, sending a separate e-mail for each wedding submitted with subject headers inlcuding YOUR COMPANY NAME, SUBMISSION, COUPLE'S LAST NAMES to Charleston Weddings Editor at firstname.lastname@example.org by the dates noted above.

 STEP SIX: We Notify You

-If we select your wedding to be reviewed by the pick panel, we'll contact you to get hard copy contact sheets for the images you linked to.
-Once the panel makes its decisions about what can work in the magazine, we'll contact you and the couple.
+If we select your wedding to be reviewed by the pick panel, we'll contact you and the couple.
 At this stage, we'll let you know if we're opting for a print or online story.
+We'll work with you to gather any additional details or access to high resolution imagery.

 STEP SEVEN: You're Published

-Once your wedding has been published (in print and/or online), we will send you a PDF copy of the story and the cover, plus a link to the online version or post.
+Once your wedding has been published (in print and/or online), you may request a PDF copy of the story and the cover.

 HOW WEDDINGS ARE CHOSEN FOR THE WEDDING ROW BLOG